 A “task-involving” climate promotes a focus on individual effort and improvement and makes sure everyone is made to feel valued and welcomed.
 Also, cooperation is fostered among everyone involved in this type of atmosphere.
-This is in contract to “ego-involving” climates, which highlight the most skilled or fit participants among a group and rivalry is encouraged to the point where some people may feel embarrassed if they do not know how to use a piece of equipment or perform an exercise correctly.
+This is in contrast to “ego-involving” climates, which highlight the most skilled or fit participants among a group and rivalry is encouraged to the point where some people may feel embarrassed if they do not know how to use a piece of equipment or perform an exercise correctly.

 This concept applies to both one-on-one virtual coaching and small-group training, whether you’re working with a group who are all in the same home or have people from multiple locations participating in a single session.

 Perhaps not surprisingly, people who exercise in task-involving climates report having higher self-esteem, feeling a greater sense of relatedness to others and experiencing more enjoyment during exercise, versus ego-involving climates where they report greater physical exhaustion and higher anxiety (Reinboth & Duda, 2006; Vazou, Ntoumanis, & Duda, 2006; Reinboth & Duda, 2004).

 Your goals when working with clients during this COVID-19 pandemic should align with the outcomes of working in a task-involving climate—increased self-esteem, connectedness and joy.
 The last thing you want to do is exhaust your clients and leave them feeling anxious.